Edward A. LeLacheur Park: History

 The ballpark held its first concert on July 10, 2008, when Boston-based Celtic punk band Dropkick Murphys played there with The Mighty Mighty Bosstones.

-The Lowell City Council voted on Tuesday, July 26th of 2022 to sell Lelacheur Park to UMass Lowell for $1 million dollars.
+The Lowell City Council voted on July 26, 2022, to sell Lelacheur Park to UMass Lowell for $1 million.
+UMass Lowell planned to invest $3 million to maintaining and renovating the park over five years.